Nembl

 Key Rule: Direct Allow Overrides Inherited Deny

 This is the most important evaluation rule.
-If a group policy denies workflows:publish but the user has a direct policy that allows workflows:publish, the direct Allow wins.
+If a group policy denies workflow:write but the user has a direct policy that allows workflow:write, the direct Allow wins.
 This allows admins to create broad group-level restrictions while granting targeted exceptions to specific users.

 Inherited Deny (from group) + Direct Allow (on user) = Allowed